yggdrasil-network/yggdrasil-network.github.io/configuration.md

 - `Peers`
     - A list of strings in the form `["peerAddress:peerPort", "peerAddress:peerPort", ...]` of peers to connect to.
     - Peer hostnames can be specified either using IPv4 addresses, IPv6 addresses or DNS names.
-    - Each entry may optionally begin with `tcp://`, `udp://` or `socks://proxyAddress:proxyPort/` to manually force a connection over a specific protocol.
+    - Each entry may optionally begin with `tcp://` or `socks://proxyAddress:proxyPort/` to manually force a connection over a specific protocol.
     - If unspecified, the default is to connect over TCP.
 - `AllowedBoxPubs`
     - A list of strings in the form `["boxpub", "boxpub", ...]`, where `boxpub` is each node's `BoxPub` key which you would like to allow connections from.
     - This option allows you to restrict which other nodes can connect to your Yggdrasil node as a peer.
-It applies to incoming TCP connections and both incoming and outgoing UDP connections.
+It applies to incoming TCP connections.
     - If the list is left empty, or the option is not specified, then Yggdrasil will automatically accept connections from any other node.
     - Note that multicast link-local peerings (see below) will always override this option if enabled.
 - `BoxPub`